jkrumow/ActorKitExamples/README.md

 # ActorKit Demos

-This Xcode project demonstrates the practical application of the actor model using the library [github.com/tarbrain/ActorKit](https://github.com/tarbrain/ActorKit).
+This Xcode project demonstrates the practical implementation of the actor model in a Cocoa application using the library [github.com/tarbrain/ActorKit](https://github.com/tarbrain/ActorKit).

 ## Example App